naveenvignesh5/election-prediction-system/README.md

 - environment.R -- contains the global parameters to be used
 - packages.R -- contains the list of libraries / R packages to be used in the project
 - main.R -- main module where the project runs.
+- mine.R -- module that must be executed to mine data from twitter API as needed.

+### Database Configurations
+- Start Mongo DB server and that's it.
+You database is ready to be used.